Fiddlestick

 What is it?

 The Fiddlestick is a simple piece of Lexan plastic with a hole drilled in one end.
 The spec page lists its weight at 2 ounces, which I can't disagree with.
-In conjunction with a Stone (Stein) knot, it allows for easy retrieval of a rope in many situations and is incredibly light weight.
+In conjunction with a Stone (Stein) knot, it allows for easy retrieval of a rope in many situations and is incredibly lightweight.

 In addition to the fiddlestick, you will need a pull cord.
-My current preference is 1/8"Amsteel Blue, which has a minimum strength of 2300 pounds and weighs in at 0.5 pounds per 100 feet.
-More on Amsteel at the bottom of this review.
+My current preference is 1/8" Amsteel Blue, which has a minimum strength of 2300 pounds and weighs in at 0.5 pounds per 100 feet.
+I have a potshot that holds my Fiddlestick and 330 feet of Amsteel Blue.
+Total weight is probably about 2 pounds.

 How does it work?